-It woke her up a bit that the employee who’s been around didn’t answer her greeting but she could feel that the employee was also tired.
-It’s already Thursday, she must be tired as I am.
-Jin could tell what was on the menu with her eyes closed but she contemplated what to choose between her go-to Caramel Macchiato and White Chocolate Mocha.
-After about five seconds looking at both options on the menu, she held out her phone with the Starbucks app on display and she didn’t forget to adjust her screen to the brightest.
+It woke her up a bit that the employee who’s been around didn’t answer her greeting, but she could feel that the employee was also tired.
+It’s already Thursday; she must be tired as I am.
+Jin could tell what was on the menu with her eyes closed, but she contemplated what to choose between her go-to Caramel Macchiato and White Chocolate Mocha.
+After about five seconds of looking at both options on the menu, she held out her phone with the Starbucks app on display, and she didn’t forget to adjust her screen to the brightest.

-She’s been gold member for years thanks to her daily indulgence without skipping.
+She’s been a gold member for years thanks to her daily indulgence without skipping.
 The employee quickly scanned her app and turned to start making her drink.
-Jin moved to the corner where the drinks come out and checked her Gmail app to see if there are new emails or any colleague who needed her in a few minutes she’s been down at Starbucks.
+Jin moved to the corner where the drinks came out and checked her Gmail app to see if there are new emails or any colleague who needed her; in a few minutes she’s been down at Starbucks.

-A blonde woman she often sees in the elevator or at Starbucks in weekday afternoons strolled in with quick steps.
-The employee asked extending the end of her sentence with high singsongy voice.
+A blonde woman she often sees in the elevator or at Starbucks on weekday afternoons strolled in with quick steps.
+The employee asked, extending the end of her sentence with a high singsongy voice.